Darkglass-Electronics/Plugin-Dev-Setup/examples/lv2-filter-cmake/README.md

  - Type
  - Frequency

-The *Type* parameter influences the behaviour of the *Frequency* one, where the first value is "Off".
+The *Type* parameter influences the behaviour of the *Frequency* one.

 ### Anagram specific properties